Every organization in the world claims to be “customer centric”.

 If that 1% downtime occurs during the graveyard shift when call volume is extremely low, then it’s no big deal.

 I finally got our Systems partners to agree to keep the 99% standard, but change it to “forecasted customers impacted” instead of hours in a day.

 An hour of downtime on Monday from 9:30-10:30 AM can destroy a call center for a good part of the day & negatively affect the majority of callers with the residual queue effect it causes.

-I’m not losing any sleep whatever if the system’s down from 3-4 AM.
+I’m not losing any sleep whatsoever if the system’s down from 3-4 AM.

-Do you measure the average time it takes to complete an investigation or to process an application or to deliver a package…or how many times (what %) do you complete within an acceptable timeframe.
+Do you measure the average time it takes to complete an investigation or to process an application or to deliver a package…or how many times (what %) do you complete that work item within an acceptable timeframe?

-If you promise a 3-day turnaround, what % of your customers received their answer within those 3 days.
+If you promise a 3-day turnaround, what % of your customers actually received their answer within those 3 days?
 I really don’t care if your average was 2.4 days (although it’s still useful in engineering the process & calculating resources needed).

 If you claim to be all about the customer, then demonstrate it in how you measure your performance.

 And it’s certainly fine to use “% of items completed within the promised timeframe” as well as “average turnaround time”, but never forget the customer!

 Oh, BTW, with a show of hands, what % of our audience actually found this piece to be…